 We designed a three part series of webinars and white papers in which we try to get to the bone to get you started.
 This is not about technology per se.
 This is about how to apply it in your omni channel strategy.
 Its helps you understand the differences between all the bot-types out there, see the use cases that work and get a good understanding on where to begin, how to quickly implement and learn from experience.

-The first part sets the scene for why conversational self service is now right for mass deployment and provides tips on making your first deployment a success.
+The first webinar sets the scene for why conversational self service is now right for mass deployment and provides tips on making your first deployment a success.

-This middle part explores how conversational self service fits into a broader omni-channel strategy and some key advice on how to get up and running fast.
+This second webinar explores how conversational self service fits into a broader omni-channel strategy and some key advice on how to get up and running fast.

 This last part considers what’s next once you are up and running with your first intelligent assistant.
 How do you grow its value?